Vertically Inclined: An Introduction to Vertical Farming

-There are a lot of strong opinions on whether vertical farming is viable and sustainable, but one thing everyone can agree on is the basic definition: vertical farming is growing within a volume of space instead of on a single horizontal plane.
-By that definition, vertical farming has actually been around for a long time.
+There are a lot of strong opinions on whether vertical farming is viable and sustainable.
+But one thing everyone can agree on is the basic definition: vertical farming is growing within a volume of space instead of on a single horizontal plane.
+By that definition, vertical farming has been around for a long time.
 And regardless of where and when it has made an appearance, its goal has always been the same: maximizing production within a given growing space.

 Historically, farmers growing within a small space have used tall, vining crops, which naturally use vertical space more efficiently than short, statured crops.
 These early vertical farmers include rice farmers terracing paddies in Southeast Asia, and the architects of ancient Babylon, who built one of the seven wonders of the ancient world, the Hanging Towers of Babylon.
 These are some of the earliest examples of farmers looking at vertical space and imagining ways to use it for growing.